Vishnupriya-TK/Zoho-SalesIQ-Course_Advisor/README.md

 1. User opens the website.
 2. The SalesIQ chatbot greets the user.
 3. User explores courses through button-based options.
-4. When the user clicks **Apply**,
+4. When the user clicks **Apply**:

-   * The bot explains what to fill in the form
+   * The bot explains what to fill
    * The bot guides the user to the embedded Zoho Form
-5. User submits the form and their data is recorded.
+5. User submits the form and the data is recorded.

-This creates a smooth, structured process from **chat → guidance → form → submission**.
+This creates a smooth, structured process:

+### **chat → guidance → form → submission**

 ---